marksutton/EART40003-Programming-for-Geoscientists/breakinglines.md

 Breaking up long lines
 =====================

-Sometimes your lines will get too long (flake8 will complain, and it IS best to avoid them).
+Sometimes your lines will get too long - you should keep them under 80 characters.
 You can break lines with \ like so:

 <pre>variable_with_a_possibly_over_verbose_name =\